April 6, 2019 from 5:30-8:30 p.m.

 Meet the Virginia Tech faculty and students who are featured at the festival and learn about their work.
-Plus, hear from Steven, vice president for the National Capital Region, and Ben Knapp, founding director of the Institute for Creativity, Arts, and Technology and professor of computer science.
+Plus, hear from Steve McKnight, vice president for the National Capital Region, and Cyril Clarke, executive vice president and provost.

 Complimentary appetizers and an open bar will be available.
 Free parking validation is available if you pre-register.

 This event is a partnership between the Virginia Tech Alumni Association, Institute for Creativity, Arts, and Technology, College of Liberal Arts and Human Sciences, and the College of Engineering.

 Fog Harp is an innovation in fog harvesting technology.
 For decades, fog harvesters have provided essential potable water for communities in some of the driest regions on Earth.
 Fog Harp uses harp-like arrays of parallel wires rather than cross woven meshes to intercept fog droplets from the air.
 Inspired by the linear needle geometries of Sequoia Sempervirens and other fog harvesting coniferous trees, Fog Harp has demonstrated as much as a 3 fold increase in water yield compared with mesh-based fog harvesters.
 Learn more